gmarin13/MIAMI/doc/README.txt

-You can process an .srd file together with other profile data, but the total number of computed metrics would of course go up, making it hard to browse the database.
+You can process an .srd file together with other profile data, but the total number of computed metrics would only go up, making it harder to browse the databases.
 You can also process just the streaming data separately.
 To process streaming concurrency profiles, you need to pass one .srd file and one .cfg file to the miami offline tool.
 No need to pass a machine file in this case.
 Pass also option -xml to have the reslts saved in XML